 Keeping workers and their communities safe, healthy, and productive in the midst of changing work environments.

-The Climate Impacts on Worker Health & Safety (CIWHS) Center is an interdisciplinary group of researchers and public health practitioners whose mission is to play a proactive role in identifying and promoting climate-resilient workplaces, workforces, and communities.
+The Center for Environmental Stressors on Occupational Safety and Health is an interdisciplinary group of researchers and public health practitioners whose mission is to play a proactive role in identifying and promoting resilient workplaces, workforces, and communities.
 We are dedicated to keeping workers and their families safe, healthy, and productive by preventing and reducing health impacts from the effects of changing work environments and exposures.

 Dr. Van Dyke is an industrial hygienist, researcher, public health practitioner, and educator.
 He is an associate professor of Industrial Hygiene in the Department of Environmental and Radiological Health Sciences at Colorado State University and a core faculty member of the Mountain & Plains Education and Research Center.
 His over 20 years of experience has been spent at the academic, community, clinical, and government levels in professional practice, research, education, and policy.
 Dr. Van Dyke is a Certified Industrial Hygienist and is recognized for his contributions related to exposure assessment, occupational beryllium exposure, first responder exposures in clandestine methamphetamine laboratories, indoor air quality, public health aspects of legalized marijuana, and community exposures related to oil and gas extraction.
 He has given over 50 scientific presentations at local and national conferences and contributed on over 40 peer-reviewed publications.
 Dr. Van Dyke is passionate about evidence-based decision-making and risk communication.